lammps/lammps/doc/src/Howto_granular.rst

    will be the same as in 3d.
 If you wish to model granular particles in 2d as 2d discs, see the note on this topic on the :doc:`Howto 2d <Howto_2d>` doc page, where 2d simulations are discussed.

+To add custom granular contact models, see the :doc:`modifying granular submodels page <Modify_gsm>`.